 - What are the camps like?

 That totally depends on what you’re hunting, when and the weather.
-We have two locations with log cabins available – a main lodge with numerous hunter cabins, guide shack, tack shed and flush toilets.
+We have two locations with log cabins available – the main lodge with numerous hunter cabins, guide shack, tack shed.
 There are numerous locations that use wall tents with a small wood stove and cots.
-Due to the remoteness of our area we can best describe our camps as ‘rustic’ however all camps are comfortable and well maintained.
+Due to the remoteness of our area, we can best describe our camps as ‘rustic’ however all camps are comfortable and well maintained.
 Backpack hunts are very primitive and will consist of small two-man tents.
-2012 will see renovations on most camps.

 - What is the average distance for a shot?

 When hunting with rifle – the average shot distance is 200-300 yards.
-Remember it is more important to be accurate, than have the “optimal” caliber of weapon.
+Remember it is more important to be accurate than have the “optimal” caliber of weapon.
 Always consider the range of the weapon you will be using.
-The 300 magnum class calibers are our favourites.
+The 300 magnum class calibers are our favorites.
 They have good distance while maintaining killing power.
 We recommend 170-200 grain bullets.